trueos/pcbsd/src-qt5/docs/desktops.rst

 * A slider for changing the audio volume for the system from 0% to 100%.
 If the operating system provides a mixer utility, an icon will also appear.
 Click the icon to launch that mixer utility for advanced control of the audio system.

-* A slider for changing the screen brightness from 0% to 100%.

 * The current status of the battery, if your system has one, and the estimated time remaining if that battery is discharging.

-* A listing of the number of virtual workspaces that are in use, with buttons to switch between the different workspaces.
+* A listing of the number of virtual workspaces that are in use, with arrows to switch between the different workspaces.

-* The log out button for ending the desktop session.
-When the log out button is clicked, a window of choices will be displayed in the middle of the screen.
+* The "Log Out" button for ending the desktop session.
+When the "Log Out" button is clicked, a window of choices will be displayed in the middle of the screen.
-  The choices include: "Log Out", "Restart" (if the user has permission), "Shutdown" (if the user has permission), "Cancel" (to exit the choice menu), and
+  The choices include: "Log Out", "Restart" (if the user has permission), "Shutdown" (if the user has permission), "Cancel" (to exit the choice menu), "Lock" (which returns to a login menu), and "Suspend" (press the system's power button to login and resume operation).
-  "Lock Screen".

 .. index:: Lumina
 .. _Right-Click Menu: